 OpenType is an extension of TrueType, and was introduced by Microsoft in 1994.
 Adobe Systems partnered with Microsoft , adding their Type 1 technology to OpenType.

-The Base 14 fonts are a subset of the Type 1 fonts that are installed with Adobe Acrobat and commonly used with PDF documents.
+The Base 14 fonts are a subset of the Type 1 fonts, and are commonly used with PDF documents.
 These 14 fonts include five typefaces:

 - Times Roman: Standard, bold, italic, bold/italic

 - Helvetica: Standard, bold, italic, bold/italic

 - Courier: Standard, bold, italic, bold/italic

 - Symbol: which provides mathematical and special purpose characters